 Managing Your Risk

-At Barker Insurance Brokers (BIB), we believe a pro-active approach rather than a reactive approach is the key to managing your risk.
+At Barker Insurance, we believe a pro-active approach rather than a reactive approach is the key to managing your risk.
 Managing your risk profile helps to keep your claims or loss ratio* down, which in turn keeps your premiums down.
 Below are a few suggestions for managing your risk:

 Additional vehicle security: